Nature School

 Because our program is intentionally small and readiness-based, children receive individualized attention and move forward when they are truly ready.
 As the school grows, children grow with it, learning alongside familiar peers and teachers who know them well.
 This continuity allows deep friendships, clear expectations, and trusting relationships to form over time.

 Learning doesn’t happen inside four walls here.
 It happens outdoors and throughout the community, where lessons feel relevant, memorable, and connected to real life.
-Decades of research show that young children learn more deeply and regulate themselves more effectively when learning is active, outdoors, and thoughtfully guided.

 What truly sets us apart is that we are mobile.